panoply/esthetic/docs/src/rules/global/indentChar.md

 :::

-Below we are using tab character indentation.
+Below we are using tab `\t` character for indentation.

 ```json:rules
 {